 It takes years to build a relationship, and minutes to ruin it.
 While freight forwarders are not legally responsible for shipment delays, you can choose whether or not to continue to work with them.

 You shouldn’t worry about finding a new freight forwarder either, as even an organization such as FITA (The International Federation of Freight Forwarders Associations) has roughly 40,000 freight forwarder members, hiring 8-10 million people in 150 countries.
-Likewise, BlueX offers an open freight marketplace with a network of freight forwarders and carriers.
+Likewise, BlueX offers an Freight Commerce Platform with a network of freight forwarders and carriers.
 There are always options.

 4. Maintaining Good relationships with freight forwarders is Important